icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 > A full table of values of λ/λs was given in Table I.

-The definitions of K and Ko above are specific to the cylinder, and the definitions in [^9] are different.
+The definitions of K and Ko above are specific to the cylinder, and the definitions in “Aircraft Icing Handbook Volume 1” [^9] are different.

 ### Multi-cylinder icing instruments